Florida floods: Airport reopens as residents clean up mess

 In Fort Lauderdale’s Edgewood neighborhood on Friday morning, the water level had receded about a foot from Thursday but was still up to 2 feet (.6 meters) deep in some spots as residents tried to clean up.

 Newlywed Tatiana Rodriguez pointed to the spot a foot above the floor where the water rose inside the one-room rental she shares with her husband, Joseph.
-The patio they share with other boarders and use to enter their home remained underwater, and trash from throughout the neighborhood collected there.
+The patio they share with other boarders and use to enter their home remained underwater.

 Tatiana, a hotel worker from Colombia, and her husband, a restaurant kitchen assistant from New York, have no electricity to power their air conditioning, small microwave or tiny refrigerator.